mkrahu/launch-school-notes/170/sinatra_templates.md

   * If you want to display a value use a special start tag `<%=`
   * To use a template in a route in Sinatra you add it to the route
     * The name of the templete is passed to `erb` as a symbol
-    * Sinatra will look for templates in a directory called `templates` in the root of the app
+    * Sinatra will look for templates in a directory called `views` in the root of the app

 Example:
 ```ruby